-22.25 Township Road 250 between the northwest of Section 32 and the northeast of Section 31 will be relocated north (Map 9).
+Township Road 250 between the northwest of Section 32 and the northeast of Section 31 will be relocated north (Map 89).
 The relocation will provide for better intersection design, a perpendicular crossing of the CN Rail line, and the movement of heavy truck traffic away from existing homes.
-A portion of Township Road 250 will be relocated to the north as per Map 9..
+The relocation of Township Road 250 provides the opportunity for the development of an east/west main street that intersects with Conrich Road.
+Identified as the Community Core, the intended uses in this area are institutional, hamlet commercial, existing residential, parks and playing fields.
+Further transportation planning and design-guidance for the core area is required at the local plan stage.